adriaan-pelzer/object-walker/README.md

 walker.setCustomHandler ( 'Object', function ( keys, value ) {
     console.log ( keys[keys.length - 1] + ' is an object' );

-    /* Returning false in the handler of an iterable
-     * will stop it from being descended into
-     */

-    return false;
 } );

 walker.walkObject ( inputObject, walker.iterator );